not2much/ai/README.md

   </tr>
   <tr>
     <td valign="top">
-      This is a tiny toolkit about  SE for AI newcomers who know a bit of Python.
+      This is a tiny toolkit (about SE 4 AI) for newcomers who know a bit of Python.
 It offers a faster, cheaper, simpler way to get started — no AI theory required.
       <br><br>
       Experienced folks might want to skip over the tutorial material in
          <a href="/docs/maths.md">maths</a>,